marianwitkowski/UnicornScraper/README.md

 **This code is published under intellectual property.**

-**If you would like use it in your code, please contact with the author**
+**If you would like use it in your code, please contact with the author.**

 ### Installation